hafsa-1/test-9-may/README.md

-# Tech Karo - HTML / CSS Tes
+# Tech Karo - HTML / CSS Test

 **Date:** May 9th, 2019

 ## How to start the test?

 You will find a `Download ZIP` button on this repo.
 Click it to download, and then unzip the folder.

 1. Write all HTML code in the given `index.html` file.
 2. Write all CSS code in the given `style.css` file.

 ![Screen Shot 2019-05-04 at 12 42 47](https://user-images.githubusercontent.com/10798986/57175897-c3147f80-6e6a-11e9-9ab8-214be2f3cc4d.png)

 ## Rules